Samuel-de-Oliveira/CanUseTimer/README.md

 And now you can open the program with a double click in the `Main.py` file to start the program in a cmd window normaly.

+If it doesn't work try open cmd go to the repository directory and run the command:

+	python3 Main.py

 ### How to install in Linux?
 You can install using the `install.sh` file.
 To start it you need to open the terminal in the directory and digit: